stefan-caraiman/katacoda-scenarios/linux-administration/step04.md

 For example `echo "another line" >> file.txt`{{execute}} and `cat file.txt`{{execute}} -> we notice the file also contains our new line.

+## Finding information in files

+It's very common for us to try and find certain data in files.
+For example we search for a word in a file, want to check how many times it appears and so on.

+Most common commands when working with finding/searching for text in files are:

+  - `grep` used to search for text in a file/multiple files
+  - `uniq` used to remove duplicate text/lines in a file
+  - `sort` used to sort lines in a file by alphabetical order
+  - `wc` used to count lines/words in a file

+Some common(more advanced examples):

+**How to find how many times the word "BLOCKED" appears in a file:**

+`cat example.txt | grep BLOCKED | wc -l`{{execute}}

+The **|** is called a **pipe** in Linux scripting.
+It is used to **chain**/run commands one after another so that we can process data inside.

+This command will output the text inside `example.txt` with `cat`.
+Then we use **|** to tell it to `grep BLOCKED` so that we can find only the lines in the file which contain the word **BLOCKED** and then we **pipe** again to count how many times the word appears by using the command `wc -l`.

+**How to find all the unique lines of text in a file and sort them:**

+`cat example.txt | uniq | sort`

+We `cat` to get the text inside the file and the use **pipe** twice to first get all the unique lines of text with the **uniq** command and then we run **sort** to get the lines in the alphabetical order.

+Most of the times we will use these commands to find blocked,allowed IPs, malicious requests, find out if an IP is inside a file etc.

 ## Working with packages

 On Debian/Ubuntu the package manager is `apt`.
 The `package manager` is the tool which helps us install, uninstall, update and upgrade programs/packages and the overall things which we have on our system.